Glasgow Caledonian University: Administration

 By statute, the university maintains two internal institutions: the University Court and the University Senate.
 The University Court is the supreme governing body of the university and is composed of a number of 'governors', statutory mandated with overseeing its overall strategic direction and appointing both the chancellor and the principal (and vice-chancellor) of the university.
 The university's principal and vice-chancellor and the president of the Students' Association are ex officio governors of the Court.
 The University Senate, on the other hand, is statutory tasked with the overall planning, co-ordination, development and supervision of the university's academic affairs.
 University degrees and fellowship as well as academic honours and distinctions are awarded by and in the name of the Court, with the advice of the Senate.
-The current chair of the Court is Rob Woodward and the Senate is presided over by the university's principal and vice-chancellor, currently Pamela Gillies.
+The current chair of the Court is Rob Woodward and the Senate is presided over by the university's principal and vice-chancellor, currently Stephen Decent.